-The Draft Alignment crosses, and is located in the vicinity of, a number of key pieces of transportation infrastructure within both State and local jurisdiction.
-The Draft Alignment crosses the Gregory Developmental Road within the vicinity of Conjuboy.
+The Preferred Alignment crosses, and is located in the vicinity of, a number of key pieces of transportation infrastructure within both State and local jurisdiction.
+The Preferred Alignment crosses the Gregory Developmental Road within the vicinity of Conjuboy.
 This road is controlled by the Department of Transport and Main Roads under the Transport Infrastructure Act 1994.

-The Draft Alignment crosses a mapped stock route, which is identified as 'minor and unused' in the vicinity of Conjuboy.
+The Preferred Alignment crosses a mapped stock route, which is identified as 'minor and unused' in the vicinity of Conjuboy.
 Another 'minor and unused' stock route travels from Greenvale to the Valley of Lagoons and onto Mount Fox.
-The Draft Alignment traverses this route six times during its length.
+The Preferred Alignment traverses this route six times during its length.

-There is no operational rail infrastructure corridor traversed by the Draft Alignment.
-Where the Draft Alignment passes through Greenvale, a decommissioned railway exists to the south of the alignment.
-The railway was decommissioned in 1993, and the tracks were removed in the mid-2000s, however the lease and some infrastructure still exists.
+There is no operational rail infrastructure corridor traversed by the Preferred Alignment.
+Where the Preferred Alignment passes through Greenvale, a decommissioned railway exists to the south of the alignment, which is identified by the State Government as "future rail corridor".